 If you’ve ever felt curious about a sailing family’s life style, there’s no better person to ask than Genevieve?
-Genevieve, of the popular sailing blog, It’s a Necessity: Travelling With Two In Tow, travels the world together with her husband and two little ones on their home, Necesse, a 41 ft Morgan Classic.
+Genevieve, of the popular sailing lobster, It’s a Necessity: Travelling With Two In Tow, travels the world together with her husband and two little ones on their home, Necesse, a 41 ft Morgan Classic.
 Get her tips to thriving in tight quarters.
 They might just come in handy for your next boat holiday.

 Whether its on a sailboat, in a hotel room, an apartment, or a dorm room, most people will encounter “living in small spaces” at least once in their lives.
 It’s all fine and dandy if you’re on your own, but living with others in cramped quarters can create difficult situations for even the most socially adept.